Tabasco: Pre-Columbian period

 The origin of the name Tabasco is not definitively known, with a number of theories debated among linguists.
 The name appears in the chronicles of Bernal Díaz del Castillo during the conquest era, who mentions a river named after local ruler Tabscoob.
 One possible theory states that it is from Nahuatl with two possible derivations: one meaning "place that has a lord" and the other "place where the land is moist".
 The state seal is that which was granted in 1598 to the town of Villahermosa, then called San Juan Bautista by Philip II of Spain.
 This is one of the oldest coats of arms in the Americas.

 The Olmec civilization dominated much of what is now Tabasco 3,000 years ago, reaching a height around 800 BC.
 It was the oldest Mesoamerican culture, dominating what are now the states of Mexico, Guerrero, Oaxaca, Veracruz and Tabasco as well as parts of Central America, and is considered the founding culture for all of Mesoamerica.
 The main Olmec site in Tabasco is La Venta.
 The site covers an area of 5.3 km2 surrounded by swamps and marshes linked to the Tonalá River, 15 km from the Gulf of Mexico.
 Around 300 AD, the Mayans began to dominate part of the state.
 Mayan sites include Comalcalco, Pomoná, El Tortuguero and Jonuta (Prehispanic).
 The Mayans in Tabasco reached their peak between the 6th and 7th centuries.

+In the early 16th century, the territory of Tabasco was home to a number of relatively small polities.
+The Chontal Maya were the predominant ethnicity, and within Tabasco were divided into the provinces of Potonchán, Cupilco (located near Comalcalco), Zahuatan-Chilapa in the south (located near Jalapa and Macuspana), and Ixtapa-Usumacinta in the east (located near Tenosique).
+Of these, Potonchan was the most populous, and is sometimes considered to have been the capital of a kingdom known as Tabasco.
+The western coastal portion of the state was known as Ahualulco or Yahualulco and was inhabited by a mix of Nahuas and Popolucas (the latter being related to the Zoque people, though the Nahuas formed the political elite.
+However, the most important Nahua town was Cimatan, located near modern Cárdenas).
+Cimatan was the capital of a lordship that ruled over several Zoque towns to the south.
+Tabasco, in particular the region around Comalcalco and Villahermosa, was one of the major cacao-producing regions in late postclassic Mesoamerica, alongside Soconusco and certain parts of Central America.

+The territory of Tabasco, together with portions of the neighboring states of Veracruz and Campeche, was a hotspot for regional trade, as the numerous rivers and lagoons made transportation by canoe very efficient.
+Local rulers, being connected by trade to many different regional powers, frequently aimed to balance their foreign relations in order to maximize their commercial profits.
+Many rulers were themselves successful merchants, rather than the hereditary monarchs typical elsewhere in Mesoamerica.
+The region had a reputation for being open-minded towards foreigners and patronizing the arts.